DevYeom/ModernRIBs/README.md

 #### Tooling

-Run the `install-xcode.template.sh` shell script to copy the templates to the Xcode templates folder.
+Run the `install-xcode-template.sh` shell script to copy the templates to the Xcode templates folder.
 Once you have successfully copied the templates, when adding a new file in Xcode, the ModernRIB group will show up.

 ## License